gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-This is used to add a new comment for specific entity.
+Use this API to add a new comment for a specific entity.

 *Success Response:*

-ok
+Success.
+Returns a comment ID.

 Schema: `InsertResponse`